-Marketing your brand starts with a solid foundation of your owned assets.
-Examples include your website and blog, social media channels, and newsletters.
-Establishing your brand perception starts with these assets; their quality and performance are limited only by your imagination and resources to produce and manage them.
+Brand marketing starts with a solid foundation of a client’s owned media assets.
+Examples include websites and blogs, social media channels and newsletters.
+Shaping a brand’s perception starts with these assets; their quality and performance are limited only by the imagination and resources required to produce and manage them.

-There are fewer costs and hurdles to develop and evolve your owned assets, and they also have more flexibility and longevity compared to other marketing channels.
+There are fewer costs and hurdles in developing and evolving your owned assets, and the result likely will offer more flexibility and longevity than other marketing channels.

-The user experience (UX), user interface (UI), and content messaging on your website and blog are crucial in shaping how your brand is perceived.
-Establishing a solid foundation for your brand on these platforms will make conveying your brand’s voice easier across various channels.
-Additionally, it will serve as a point of reference for users who navigate to your site from your social media posts, videos, and advertisements.
+The user experience (UX), user interface (UI), and content messaging on a website and in a blog are critical in shaping how any brand is perceived.
+A solid foundation on these platforms will make it easier to convey a brand’s voice across varied channels.
+It also serves as a point of reference for users who navigate to a site after seeing social media posts, videos and advertisements.

 Two women looking at a laptop

-Your social media content–from how you design your profile to your hashtags–impacts how your audience engages with your brand.
-Your initial messaging and how you establish your brand on its managed channels help set the tone of how you expect your audience to engage.
+From profile design to hashtags, social media content directly impacts how an audience engages with a brand.
+Initial messaging and brand presence on managed channels help set the tone of how an audience is expected to engage.

 "Like Message" neon sign with dark background

-An email marketing campaign is a highly effective method for directly connecting with your audience.
-Skillfully crafted newsletters serve as an extension of your website and overall marketing strategy.
-By providing your audience with carefully curated content at an appropriate frequency, you can consistently engage them with the latest news, offers, and events.
-Taking charge of your newsletter campaign’s design, tone, and consistency allows you to maintain control and manage these aspects at the source.
+For connecting directly with an audience, email marketing campaigns have been proven extremely effective.
+Skillfully crafted newsletters serve as an extension of a website and overall marketing strategy.
+Carefully curated content at an appropriate frequency makes it possible for an audience to consistently engage with the latest news, offers and events.
+Control of a newsletter campaign’s design, tone, and consistency allows for Information to flow exactly as a client envisions.